123Studios/bat2exe/README.md

 # Star Our Repo To See Development Continued On This Project
 # Batch-Obfuscator
 Secure Batch Code With Base64, CS File Conversion, And Junk Variables.
+#ATTENTION!!!
+<p>Your anti virus might show csc.exe as malware.
+It not true from VS Dev Tools Folder.
+It help with compile to exe process.</p>
 # Base64 Encoding
 Hide Code With Base64 To Make Application Confusing.